ThePrimeagen/leftPadDeez/README.md

 stringSpecialCase 10000 10000 0.21970000863075256

 ### The Experiment
-So how could you really test the speed of all of these leftpad
+So how did i determine what leftpad was ackshually the fastest?

 1. create a server
   - go a head, complain about it in the comments
 2. setup apache bench script
+3. ensure a proper sleep between each and manual gc execution on the server if no requests (previous tests wont have as much initial effect)
-3. send 27 million requests that took 36 hours to complete.
+4. send 27 million requests that took 36 hours to complete.
   - i would personally like to thank linode for not rate limiting me and giving me an instance to test on :)  Thanks Andrew
-4. create a parser of apache bench results
+5. create a parser of apache bench results and calculate the average of the medians
-5. paste everything in google spreadsheets
+6. paste everything in google spreadsheets
-6. charts
+7. charts

 ### The Conclusion
+First, what do these charts mean? (go over axes) Second, which _was the fastest_?
+Third, What is our conclusion?